ascheben/RAD_analysis_workflow/README.md

 When adapting this workflow for your analyses, please cite all of the tools you use.
 The citation for the workflow provided here is shown below.

-Ting Xiang Neik, Anita Severn-Ellis, Nur Shuhadah Mohd Saad, Armin Scheben, Aneeta Pradhan, Jacqueline Batley (2019) Genotyping for species identification and diversity assessment using genotyping-by-sequencing (GBS) methods.
+Anita Severn-Ellis,  Armin Scheben,Ting Xiang Neik, Nur Shuhadah Mohd Saad, Aneeta Pradhan, Jacqueline Batley (2019) Genotyping for species identification and diversity assessment using genotyping-by-sequencing (GBS) methods.
 Methods Mol.
 Biol. (in prep)